+Title of policy: Safeguarding and Child Protection Policy

+Author and policy owner in the Executive Team: Director of Performance and Standards (with responsibility for Safeguarding)

+Version number: 3

+Date approved:

-Title of policy: Safeguarding and Child Protection Policy Author and policy owner in the Executive Team: Acting Director of School Improvement Version number: 2 Date approved: 2 nd Aug 2023 Approved by: Trust Board Date of next review: August 2024 Document review and editorial u Document review and editorial updates: Version control Date Key revisions included Version 1 August 2022 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
-All academies - updated policy to meet local safeguarding procedures for 2022-23 Version 2 August 2023 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+Approved by: Trust Board

+Date of next review: July 2025

+Document review and editorial updates:

+Version control Date Key revisions included

+Version 1 August 2022 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2022-23

+Version 2 August 2023 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
 All academies - updated policy to meet local safeguarding procedures for 2023-24

+Version 3 July 2024 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2024-25